 Fashion Merchandising and Design majors are strongly advised to complete an internship as part of their program.
 Internships provide students with supervised, management-level training experience with leading industry firms during late-junior or senior year.
 Internships may be completed in fall, spring or summer semester/sessions, and must be approved by major faculty prior to enrollment.
 FCS 2020 Field Experience is a prerequisite, and must be satisfactorily completed prior to enrolling in FCS 4290.
 A minimum of three credits (300 hours) is required, with a maximum of six credits (600 hours).
 In addition to completion of required work hours, enrolled students complete reflective assignments and periodic employer evaluations during the semester of enrollment.

 The fashion merchandising and design major at WMU has partnerships with the Fashion Institute of Technology in New York, Regents University in London and Florence University of the Arts in Italy.
-Fashion design and development majors may complete three to 24 credits at one of these schools as part of their WMU program.
+Fashion majors may complete three to 24 credits at one of these schools as part of their WMU program.
 Attending one of these schools provides a unique perspective on the industry and the chance to make valuable industry connections.

 Merchandising Opportunities and Design Association